What is Sqay?

 This modernization wasn’t just a progressive and natural process as time went on though.
 It was a purposely thought out process in order to save Sqay from potential extinction.

 In the 1980’s the number of practitioners in the art was at an all time low.

 The grand master at the time knew something had to be done to save the art.
 He believed that if no action was taken the art would soon fade into a distant memory of South Asian fighting history.
 To save the art the grand master decided to bring it into a knew age.

 He introduced competitions into the art similar to many currently popular martial arts.
 This saw numbers rise tremendously in the art.
-This result can still be seen today as the art is widely practiced all across India along with several other countries.
+This result can still be seen today as the art is widely practised all across India along with several other countries.

 Sqays Rules of Competition

 As a part of Sqays movement into the modern world of martial arts a council was formed in order to dictate rules for the art and decide its movements going forward.